koole/.io/README.md

 ## Encoding videos

 Videos need to be encoded using these specific settings to allow for smooth playback when scrolling up and down the page.
+Most importantly, every frame needs to be a key frame.

 ### H.265/HEVC (.mp4, Safari)